 Field Grot Narrow

-The narrow width of Field Grot is ideal for headlines and subheads were economy is paramount.
+The narrow width of Field Grot is ideal for headlines and subheads where economy is a consideration.

 Field Grot NarrowThin